thejimmyg/gateway-lite/AWS.md

 aws ec2 authorize-security-group-ingress --group-name devenv-sg --protocol tcp --port 22 --cidr 0.0.0.0/0 aws ec2 authorize-security-group-ingress --group-name devenv-sg --protocol tcp --port 80 --cidr 0.0.0.0/0 aws ec2 authorize-security-group-ingress --group-name devenv-sg --protocol tcp --port 443 --cidr 0.0.0.0/0
-# Create a key pair
+# Create a key pair which will allow you to SSH into the server you create
+# CAUTION: If you lose the `devenv-key.pem` file you are about to create you can't get it again, you won't be able to log into any servers created with it.
 aws ec2 create-key-pair --key-name devenv-key --query 'KeyMaterial' --output text > devenv-key.pem
 # Make it secure
 chmod 400 devenv-key.pem